OpenXmlDev/Open-Xml-PowerTools/README.md

 News
 ====
 We are happy to announce the release of the Open XML PowerTools Version 4.3.
 The big new feature in 4.3 is WmlComparer.cs, which is a module that compares two DOCX files and produces a DOCX with revision tracking markup.
-It enables retreiving a list of revisions.
+It enables retrieving a list of revisions.

 Open-Xml-PowerTools Content
 ===========================